sevdimali/wordpress-installer/README.md

 Usage
 -----------------
 It's so simple.
-Just start script and it will do all work for you.<br />
+Just start script and it will do all work for you.
+For starting script<br />
 ```
 $ cd wordpress-installer
 $ chmod +x ./wordpress-installer.sh